Causal Disentanglement-Inspired Degradation Representation Learning for Full-Reference Image Quality Assessment: Experiments

-To answer \textbf{Q2}, we conduct controlled experiments on the gaussian blur and noise subsets of TID2013 in the zero-shot setting.
-This experiment is designed to examine whether the causal layer can modulate degradation responses according to image content under different distortion types.
-Specifically, we compare the raw degradation feature $D$, extracted before the causal layer, with the modulated degradation feature $\dot D$, obtained after content-conditioned causal modulation.
-For each feature, we derive a one-dimensional quality score and evaluate its consistency with human subjective scores under controlled conditions.
-All reported results are averaged over the gaussian blur and noise subsets.
+To answer \textbf{Q2}, we conduct controlled experiments on the gaussian blur, noise, jp2k, color shift, contrast change, and dark subsets of TID2013 in the label-free setting.
+This experiment is designed to examine whether the VMM can modulate degradation responses according to image content under different distortion types.
+Specifically, we compare the raw degradation feature $D$, extracted before the VMM, with the modulated degradation feature $\dot D$, obtained after content-conditioned visual masking modulation.
+For each feature, a one-dimensional quality score is first derived and then compared with human subjective scores under controlled conditions to assess its consistency.
+All reported results are averaged over all subsets.

-We evaluate the two features from four aspects.
-First, we measure the overall quality prediction performance on the two distortion subsets to examine whether the learned feature is globally aligned with subjective quality.
-Second, we conduct fixed-level cross-content ranking.
-For each distortion level, all distorted images share the same physical distortion strength but correspond to different reference contents.
-We therefore compute ranking correlation and pairwise ranking accuracy within each distortion level, and then average the results across all levels and the two distortion subsets.
+The two features are evaluated from four complementary aspects.
+First, overall quality prediction performance is measured on the distortion subsets to assess whether the learned feature is globally aligned with subjective quality.
+Second, fixed-level cross-content ranking is conducted to evaluate content-aware quality discrimination under identical distortion strengths.
+Specifically, within each distortion level, all distorted images share the same physical distortion strength but are generated from different reference contents.
+Ranking correlation and pairwise ranking accuracy are therefore computed within each distortion level, followed by averaging across all levels and distortion subsets.
 This metric evaluates whether the feature can distinguish content-dependent distortion visibility when physical distortion strength is controlled.
-Third, we compute reference sensitivity alignment.
+Third, reference-level sensitivity alignment is evaluated.
 For each reference image, we fit the subjective quality scores across distortion levels as a function of the distortion level, and use the resulting slope to represent human sensitivity to the corresponding distortion.
-We apply the same procedure to the model response and compute the correlation between model sensitivity and human sensitivity across reference images.
-Finally, we report per-level pairwise accuracy to show how consistently the model preserves content-dependent perceptual ordering at each distortion level.
+The same procedure is applied to the model responses, and the correlation between model sensitivity and human sensitivity is computed across reference images.
+Finally, per-level pairwise accuracy is reported to quantify how consistently the model preserves content-dependent perceptual ordering at each distortion level.